webgrip/backstage-application/docs/adr/0001-using-backstage.md

 ## Considered Options

-- **Option 1:** Implement **Backstage** as our Internal Developer Platform.
+- **Option 1:** Adopt [**Backstage**](https://backstage.io/) as our IDP.
-- **Option 2:** Adopt **Port.io** as our Internal Developer Platform.
+- **Option 2:** Adopt [**Port.io**](https://port.io/) as our IDP.
-- **Option 3:** Use **OpsLevel** to manage our developer operations.
-- **Option 4:** Continue with the current setup and processes (status quo).
+- **Option 3:** Continue with the current setup and processes (status quo).
-- **Option 5:** Develop a custom internal platform from scratch.
+- **Option 4:** Develop a custom internal platform from scratch.

 ## Decision Outcome

+Chosen option:
-Chosen option: **Implement Backstage as our Internal Developer Platform**, because it provides a flexible, open-source framework that addresses our current challenges by centralizing information, supporting customization, and integrating with our existing tools and workflows.
+**Adopt Backstage as our Internal Developer Platform**, because it provides the flexibility, extensibility, and community support needed to address our challenges effectively.

-### Positive Consequences
+### Consequences

-- Centralization of project information through the Software Catalog.
-- Improved onboarding processes using Software Templates.
-- Enhanced documentation with TechDocs for better knowledge sharing.
-- Reduced dependencies on DevOps by enabling self-service operations.
+- Good, because Backstage is open-source and customizable.
-- Access to a wide range of community-supported plugins for extended functionality.
+- Good, because it offers a wide range of community-supported plugins.

-### Negative Consequences
+- Good, because it can be integrated with our existing tools and infrastructure.

-- Requires initial setup and customization effort.
+- Bad, because it requires an initial setup effort.
-- Learning curve associated with adopting a new platform.
+- Bad, because there is a learning curve associated with adopting a new platform.
-- Ongoing maintenance and updates to keep the platform current.
+- Bad, because ongoing maintenance and updates are required.
+- Bad, because it may lead to dependencies on a new platform.
+- Bad, because it may require additional training for team members.
+- Bad, because it may introduce new complexities to our workflows.

 #### Mitigating circumstances
 - A fair amount of documentation and community support available to assist with the setup and customization.
 - @Ryangr0 has already set up a local instance of Backstage and is familiar with the platform
+- @Ryangr0 is willing to lead the effort to onboard the team and provide necessary training.

 ## Pros and Cons of the Options

-### **Option 1: Implement Backstage**
+### **Option 1: Adopt Backstage**

 **Description:** Adopt Backstage, an open-source Internal Developer Platform framework by Spotify, to centralize information and streamline developer workflows.